vdotok/iOS-one2many/README.md

 To run on a real device:

    *   Connect your device with MacBook pro
-   *	Select your device from the dropdown menu in Xcode, click on play button on xcode toolbar For details on how to run application on a real device, please [click here](https://codewithchris.com/deploy-your-app-on-an-iphone/) to follow instructions.
+   *   Select your device from the run destination menu in toolbar
+   *   Click on play button on xcode toolbar
+For details on how to run application on a real device, please [click here](https://codewithchris.com/deploy-your-app-on-an-iphone/) to follow instructions.